 I Heart Regina 2010

-I so enjoyed the process of making River in 2007, working with a small crew, that I wanted to encourage other Regina filmmakers to consider trying these methods out.
+I so enjoyed the process of making River in 2007, working with a small crew and first-time actors, that I wanted to encourage other Regina filmmakers to consider trying these methods out.

 We started with a group of about 5 filmmakers in Regina that we knew, and from that group we developed a long list of potential directors, which had more than 40 names on it.
 In the end, the initial group voted on which filmmakers to invite onto the project.
 As much as possible we wanted the film to reflect the diversity of filmmakers in the city.

-Along the way, we lost a few of our invited filmmakers: Zarqa Nawaz, Corey Generoux and Gabriel Yahyahkeekoot all had to leave the project before they could shoot their films.
-In the end, we had a film with 13 stories, 14 directors, and hundreds of cast and crew.
+Along the way, we lost a few of our invited filmmakers: Zarqa Nawaz, Corey Generoux and Gabriel Yahyahkeekoot had other commitments and had to leave the project before they could shoot their films.
+In the end, we had a film with 13 stories, 14 directors, and hundreds of volunteer cast and crew.

-We couldn’t have known it at time, but I Heart Regina captured Regina’s filmmaking community at its peak.
-The project brought together people from the busy industry (Corner Gas, Little Mosque on the Prairies, lots of features) and the independent community centred around the Saskatchewan Filmpool Cooperative.
-As we were finishing the film in early 2010, the Saskatchewan Party government under Premier Brad Wall suddenly announced it was shutting down our provincial education network Saskatchewan Communications Network (SNC), which had been one of the early supporters of I Heart Regina, and which played a key role in the significant growth of film and tv production in Saskatchewan.
+We didn’t know it at the time, but I Heart Regina captured Regina’s filmmaking community at its peak.
+The project brought together people from the busy industry (Corner Gas, Little Mosque on the Prairies, lots of features) and the independent community centered around the Saskatchewan Filmpool Cooperative.
+As we were finishing the film in early 2010, the Saskatchewan Party government under Premier Brad Wall suddenly announced it was shutting down our provincial education network Saskatchewan Communications Network (SNC), which had been one of the early supporters of I Heart Regina, and played a key role in the significant growth of film and tv production in Saskatchewan.
 In 2012, Wall’s government cut the provincial film tax credit program, and very quickly, a robust industry started to wither.
-Many of the people who worked on I Heart Regina left the province for the greener fields of Manitoba, Alberta, B.C., and Ontario.
-The next decade saw record amounts of film and television production in Canada, except in Saskatchewan, which saw its production revenues plummet, and hundreds of millions of dollars of production go to our neighbours.
+Many of the people who worked on I Heart Regina left the province for the greener production fields of Manitoba, Alberta, B.C., and Ontario.
+The next decade saw record growth in film and television production in Canada, except in Saskatchewan, which saw its production revenues plummet.
 I contributed an article to the Saskatchewan Filmpool’s Splice Magazine about the project and the aftermath.

 A 10th anniversary screening took place in 2020 in the midst of the Covid lockdown.
 In light of the conditions, we did it as a drive-in event in the parking lot of the Centre of the Arts.
 Prior to the screening, some of the filmmakers got together on Zoom to talk about the project.